Welcome to all the new children, parents and carers! The children have had a great start and we are all getting to know each other very well.

-The following is a summary of what we will be covering under each of the foundation stage learning areas over the next half term.
+The following is a summary of our learning this term.
 This information is for you to support your child’s learning at home and to give you an idea of what your child is up to in class as they are very likely, when questioned, to say ‘nothing’ or ‘playing’!
-This is only a rough guide because many of our activities are ‘child-led’.
+This is only a rough guide because many of our activities are child-led.
 We are guided by the ability and interests of the individual children in our class.
-Our topic for the first half of this term is Toys.

 Personal, Social and Emotional Development